gfreezy/ansible-roles/Readme.md

 # Ansible Roles for Service Deployment with Traefik

-This repository contains two Ansible roles for deploying services with Traefik as a reverse proxy:
+This repository contains a Ansible role for deploying services with Traefik as a reverse proxy:

-- `gfreezy.traefik`: Deploys and configures Traefik as a reverse proxy
 - `gfreezy.service`: Deploys services using blue/green deployment strategy

 ## Requirements